 REACH and Biocides

 We advise you on issues relating to REACH and biocide regulations and work with you to develop an appropriate strategy.
 We offer you comprehensive advice or, if you wish, specific services.
+Further information on REACH and Biocides can be found here.

 To comply with your registration requirements, studies normally need to be submitted to the authorities.
 These need to be conducted in line with national or international standards.
 We offer a wide selection of studies to determine physico-chemical characteristics, environmental performance and ecotoxicological properties.
+Further information on regulatory studies can be found here.

 To ensure that industrial chemicals do not pose a risk to humankind and the environment, chemical substances are authorized in three stages that are governed by the REACH (Registration, Evaluation and Authorization of Chemicals) Regulation.